mbhynes/seeder/README.md

 ### Crawler Components

 The crawler system makes use of several `scrapy` components:
-- [spiders](https://docs.scrapy.org/en/latest/topics/spiders.html) for managing the crawl
+- [spiders](https://docs.scrapy.org/en/latest/topics/spiders.html) for managing the crawl.
-- [item pipelines](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) for upserting records to the database
+- [item pipelines](https://docs.scrapy.org/en/latest/topics/item-pipeline.html) for upserting records to the database.
-- [spider middleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html) for logging metadata about a crawl (which also creates records in the datbase)
+- [spider middleware](https://docs.scrapy.org/en/latest/topics/spider-middleware.html) for logging metadata about a crawl (which also creates records in the database).

 ### Spider